OpenFreeEnergy/konnektor/docs/guide/network_planner.rst

     concatenator = MstConcatenator(mappers=mapper, scorer=scorer, n_connecting_edges=2)
     network = concatenator.concatenate_networks([net_a, net_b])   # networks -> one network

-Joining two pieces is a bipartite problem: the candidate edges run between the node set of one piece and the node set of the other.
+Joining two networks is a bipartite problem: the candidate edges run between the node set of one piece and the node set of the other.
 As with a Generator, each candidate is an ``AtomMapping`` weighted by the ``scorer``, and the Concatenator chooses which connecting edges to keep.